Anaclet12/Revenue-Performance-Analysis-with-Python/README.md

 # 🏙️ UK Customer Spending Analysis

 ## 1. Project Overview
-This project analyzes customer spending patterns across the United Kingdom to identify regions with the highest and lowest spending levels.
+This project analyzes customer spending patterns across the company ProWidget Systems in the United Kingdom to identify cites with the highest and lowest spending levels.
 It also aims to uncover potential underserved cities based on total revenue and spending behavior.

 **Objective:**
 Understand where customers spend the most and explore opportunities for deeper insights into geographic and demographic spending trends.

 **Dataset Used:**
-- Customer transaction dataset including:
+- Customer transaction dataset filtered by:
   - `city`
   - `address`
   - `total_spend`